UniversalDependencies/docs/_uk/feat/Polarity.md

 ---
 layout: feature
 title: 'Polarity'
-redirect_from: "uk/feat/Negative.html"
 shortdef: 'whether the word can be or is negated'
+udver: '2'
 ---

 In Ukrainian, negation is done using the particle _не_ which is most often written as a separate word.
 In some cases, depending on the part of speech and orthographical conventions, it becomes a bound morpheme, mostly with [adjectives](uk-pos/ADJ), [adverbs](uk-pos/ADV), and some deverbative [nouns](uk-pos/NOUN).
 Negation is usually unmarked.
 However, there are several exceptions for [verbs](uk-pos/VERB) (see examples below) where it is used.
 The affirmative variants, which are prevailing, are not marked for negation at all.

 Note that `Negative=Neg` is not the same thing as [PronType]()`=Neg`.
 For pronouns and other pronominal parts of speech there is no such binary opposition as for verbs and adjectives.
 (There is no such thing as “affirmative pronoun”.)

 ### <a name="Neg">`Neg`</a>: negative